ga-curriculum/express-api-hoot-back-end/build-the-models/README.md

 );
 ```

 > 💡 Notice this inclusion of `{ timestamps: true }`.
 This will give our `hoot` documents `createdAt` and `updatedAt` properties.
-We can use the `createdAt` property when we want to display the date a hoot post was made on.
+We can use the `createdAt` property when we want to display the date a hoot post was made.

 ## Register the model